DCVL-3D/EgoGVAE_release/README.md

 - `CHECKPOINT_DIR`: Directory containing the pre-trained model weights (e.g., `./outputs/pre-trained`).

 #### 🚀 Running Evaluation
-Once the paths are configured, you can run the evaluation script:
+Once paths are configured, you can run the evaluation script:

    ```bash
    # Activate the environment